syncfusion-content/blazor-docs/blazor/datepicker/date-format.md

 ## MaskPlaceholder

-The DatePicker control has a property called [DatePickerMaskPlaceholder]() that allows you to customize the placeholder value for the date mask.
-By default, this property is set to the full name of the date elements (e.g. "Day", "Month", "Year"), but you can change it to any value you like.

-For example, you might want to use abbreviated names like "D", "M", and "Y", or you might want to use symbols like "/" and "-" to separate the different parts of the date.

-The following example demonstrates the custom mask placeholder for DatePicker component.
+The [DatePickerMaskPlaceholder]() class in the Syncfusion Blazor Datepicker component is used to customize the placeholder characters displayed in the input field when the masking functionality is enabled.

+To use the "DatePickerMaskPlaceholder" class, you can define an instance of the class and set its properties, and then pass it to the DatePickerMaskPlaceholder property of the SfDatePicker component as shown in the following example:

 {% highlight Razor %}